Massachusetts General Hospital: Massachusetts General Hospital for Children

 Massachusetts General Hospital for Children (MGHfC) is a pediatric acute care children's teaching hospital located in Boston, Massachusetts.
 The hospital has an estimated 100 pediatric beds and is affiliated the Harvard Medical School.
 The hospital is a member of Mass General Brigham and is the only children's hospital in the network.
 The hospital provides comprehensive pediatric specialties and subspecialties to patients aged 0–21 throughout Boston and the wider Massachusetts.
 Massachusetts General Hospital for Children also sometimes treats adults that require pediatric care.
-Massachusetts General Hospital for Children also features the only ACS-verified Level 1 Adult and Pediatric Trauma Center in the state.
-The hospital is directly attached to Massachusetts General Hospital and near the Ronald McDonald House of New England.
+The hospital is directly attached to Massachusetts General Hospital and a Ronald McDonald House of New England family room is on site.

 The hospital has an American Academy of Pediatrics verified level III neonatal intensive care unit that has a capacity of 18 bassinets.
 The hospital also has a 14-bed pediatric intensive care unit for critical pediatric patients age 0–21.

 In 2020, amidst the COVID-19 pandemic, the hospital converted their PICU into an adult ICU to help with the surge capacity for COVID-19.
 Patients that were in the PICU previously were transferred out to the Floating Hospital for Children and Boston Children's Hospital for treatment.